 Countries are divided into three different tiers (green, orange and red), each color representing different restrictions and obligations.
 We recommend you to check the following website as often as possible as it is regularly updated with the latest information regarding entry in France: https://www.campusfrance.org/en/travel-to-france-information-for-international-students-and-researchers

 Do I need to have a Sanitay Pass (Pass Sanitaire) to enter Sciences Po Lille?

 As explained above, depending on the country and the vaccination status, the procedures to follow to enter French territory (and therefore SPL) may vary.
 Furthermore, the rules of entry to Sciences Po Lille may also change depending on the evolution of the sanitary crisis.
+The Sanitary Pass is not required to enter Sciences Po Lille at the moment.

-A Sanitary Pass is required for places such as movie theaters, gyms, restaurants or national trains (TGV).
-It is not checked upon entering the school at the moment.
 The necessary safety measures (social distancing, face mask, adequate ventilation, frequent hand washing) are however strictly respected and could be reinforced if needed.

 Which vaccines are recognized in France?

 Approved vaccines for entering France are those recognized by the European Medicines Agency (Comirnaty/Pfizer, Moderna, Vaxveria/AstraZeneca, and Janssen) and foreign vaccines similar to those authorized in Europe (Covishield etc.).

 How can I obtain my Sanitary Pass (Pass Sanitaire) in France?